divyagupta0205/Data-Science-Mini-Projects/README.md

   The csv file for this is skincare_df
   I have created a very basic and minimal project and the dataset is from kaggle.

+#Big-Mart-Dataset: It is a mini project on Data Cleaning